chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

 * "must", "should", and select other words have a defined, standard meaning.

-* Curators are responsible for annotating ontology or gene identifiers.
-The cellxgene Data Portal adds the assigned human-readable names for the indentifiers.
+* Curators are responsible for annotating ontology and gene identifiers.
+The cellxgene Data Portal adds the assigned human-readable names for all indentifiers.

 * Documented and *pinned* the required versions of ontologies and gene annotations used in schema validation.